 As a result, it is of primary importance to consider the three main criteria to categorize a product as a cosmetic, being its nature (substance or mixture), its application and its function.

 - Are cosmetics: make-up, deodorant, toothpaste, sunscreen, perfume…

 - Are not cosmetics: acne treatment, antibacterial gel, colour lenses, injected, inhaled or swallowed products… Aromatherapy can also be excluded from the cosmetic definition and be considered as a “substance/mixture applied by inhalation or on the skin” according to its usage, allegations and primary function.

 If my product is not a cosmetic, what can it be?

 First of all, it could be a medicinal product, a substance or combination of substances that is intended to treat, prevent or diagnose a disease, or to restore, correct or modify physiological functions by exerting a pharmacological, immunological or metabolic action.
 Acne treatments (except if chemical or physical action) or products promoting hair growth are part of this category.

 It could also be a biocide, an active substance aiming to destroy, repel or render harmless harmful organisms, or to prevent their action or fight them through a chemical or biological action.
 Hand sanitizers are biocides.

-Eventually, it is also plausible for it to be a Medical Device, such as colour lenses, intimate lubricants or dermal fillers.
+Eventually, it is also plausible for it to be a Medical Device, such as colour lenses, intimate lubricants (depending on the case) or dermal fillers.